Strawbridge leads Evansville against SMU after 22-point game - WTOP News

 Dallas; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Evansville visits the SMU Mustangs after Kenny Strawbridge scored 22 points in Evansville’s 67-61 loss to the Southeast Missouri State Redhawks.
+BOTTOM LINE: Evansville plays the SMU Mustangs after Kenny Strawbridge scored 22 points in Evansville’s 67-61 loss to the Southeast Missouri State Redhawks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.